yocontra/nova/README.md

 ## Plugins

 Not only does nova plan on mapping most NodeJS functionality to the browser, we also plan on extending it!
 This means full support for DOM manipulation and other browser-only goodies.
 Say goodbye to jQuery!
-You can also easily write your own modules for nova (examples in the example folder) that extend or bring new functionality to it entirely.
+You can also easily write your own modules for nova (check the example folder) that extend or bring new functionality to it entirely.

 ## Support